Advertisement

 CBT-I: The Gold Standard

-Cognitive Behavioral Therapy for Insomnia (CBT-I) is now considered the first-line treatment for chronic insomnia—even before sleep medications.
-It works by addressing both the behaviors and thoughts that perpetuate sleep problems.
+Cognitive Behavioral Therapy for Insomnia (CBT-I) is the first-line treatment for chronic insomnia now—ahead of sleep medications.
+It targets the behaviors and thought patterns that keep insomnia going.

 Sleep Restriction